W-M-D/ergo-telescope/README.md

 and move it to /etc/ERGO/GPS.conf
 If no GPS.conf is found the progrm will only use default setting.

+As of version 1.4
+To configure the raspi you need to edit the file located under /etc/ERGO/ergo-telescope.cfg and change GPS_config_file = ""; to GPS_config_file = "YOUR_FILENAME_HERE"; We currently ship with GPS_aviation.conf .
+This file is well suited for tests < 1g (such as a weather ballon).

 the baudrate must be 38400 for the raspi to work.

 #Debugging
 If any bugs are found please contact me.
 If you're really bored and want to look for bugs you can open up gdb, or radare2  in a screen session after stoping the ergo service with the command sudo service ergo-telescope stop .
 However I run gperf with almost every build.
 This program does have some built in debugging features that can be activated by running the program directly with a number 1-4 after it
 (eg ergo-telescope 3)
 the number increases verbosity.